daviaws/infleet-mars/infleet_mars_elixir/README.md

   you can hook into with `iex -S mix`

+## Test results
+Run `mix run -e "InfleetMarsElixir.Task.exec_sample()"`

+`InfleetMarsElixir.Task` has the way to show how the Task.Files work with fixtures.

 ## Total db cost once project setup:
 asdf: mb? (dependencies and plugins)
 docker-desktop: 428mb (dependencies)